 }

-2) A special interface(not a contract) for server(proxy) and client(implementation)
+2) A special interface(not a contract) for server(proxy) and client(implementation)1) A normal WCF contract for server(impementation) and client(for proxy)

 interface IMessageCallback